inessharbaoui/OneDay/README.md

    http://localhost:8080/OneDay/
    ```

-3. Login or navigate as buyer, seller, or admin.
+3. Login or navigate as buyer or seller/admin.

 ## Usage